Anxiety is a feeling of worry, fear, nervousness, or panic. It is a normal human feeling in response to stressful situations.

 Panic - experiencing repeated episodes of intense fear with a severe physical reaction (e.g. fast heart rate, trembling) called "panic attacks"

 Obsessive-compulsive disorder - excessive thoughts ("obsessions") such as, "I am dirty, leading to repetitive actions ("compulsions"), such as handwashing

 There are some techniques that can make you feel calm, like progressive muscle relaxation.
 You might need to practice to get better at using these.

 If you are still suffering, you should talk to a health professional.
 They may be able to recommend:

-Psychological treatment, such as cognitive behavioural therapy
+Psychological treatment, such as cognitive-behavioral therapy

 Support for mental health challenges including anxiety is available in Uganda.
 Please find more information about where to get help here.